keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 24：Night Lamp.md

 ![](/media/9e553e75b6f976f33438171eb2f2e775.png)

 It is a photosensitive resistor, its principle is that the photoresistor surface receives brightness (light) to reduce the resistance.
 The resistance value will change with the detected intensity of the ambient light .
 With this property, we can use photoresistors to detect light intensity.
 Photoresistors and other electronic symbols are as follows:

 ![](/media/7d575da675a2f6cb511d28b801e2abaa.png)

-The following circuit is used to detect changes in resistance values of
+The following circuit is used to detect changes in resistance values of photoresistors:
-photoresistors:

 ![](/media/5a7f7e641eb78007760a94151c1d80a5.png)

 In the circuit above, when the resistance of the photoresistor changes due to the change of light intensity, the voltage between the photoresistor and resistance R2 will also change.
 Thus, the intensity of light can be obtained by measuring this voltage.

 4.  **Read the Analog Value**

 We first use a simple code to read the value of the photoresistor, print it in the serial monitor.
 For wiring, please refer to the following wiring diagram.

 ![](/media/e3fde13b200927346e04b032373ce638.png)

 ![](/media/b97ff27ae10e3499c36312c8ee4881f8.png)

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 24：Night Lamp.

 You can move the code anywhere.
 We save the code to the pi folder of the Raspberry Pi system.
 The path:home/pi/2.
 Projects

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)

 Open“Thonny”, click“This computer”→“home”→“pi”→“2.
-Projects”→“Project
-24：Night Lamp”.
-And double left-click the“Project\_24.1\_Read\_Photosensitive\_Analog\_Value.py”.
+Projects”→“Project 24：Night Lamp”.
+And double left-click the “Project\_24.1\_Read\_Photosensitive\_Analog\_Value.py”.

 ![](/media/d97ee01c83aa9cd39da8fe42580614b5.png)